gobley/gobley/docs/versioned_docs/version-0.1.0/tutorial/tutorial.md

 ## Next step

-And that's how you embed Rust into your Kotlin Multiplatform project.
-If you need more detailed information about Gobley, please read the [documentation](../docs).
+And that's how you embed Rust into your Kotlin project.
+If you need more detailed information about Gobley, please read the [documentation](../docs/docs.md).